afarzane/Roulete_Game/README.md

 # Roulete_Game

-Roulette game made using VHDL.
+Roulette game made using VHDL for the Altera DE2-115 board (Cyclone IV E).
 Input bets through slider switches and receive outputs through the HEX displays.

 KEY(1): used for resetting game.
 KEY(0): used for reading switch values (user bets)